Project

 Typography Improvement

-Added by Nadine Roßa almost 8 years ago
+Added by Nadine Roßa over 8 years ago

 We've been working on a very subtle yet important topic these last days: Typography!
 When browsing your Planio wikis, blog articles, and repository READMEs you may notice that things are generally looking more clean, properly aligned and spaced.
 The tables of contents in wiki pages (you can add them via the {{>toc}} macro) have been refreshed and inline code as well as code blocks look much nicer now.